 Orientation Leader Trainings are designed to provide OL's with important skills for NSO and life.
 OLs are trained in leadership development, team building, creating lasting connections, diversity/inclusiveness, identifying strengths, mental health awareness, and small group communication.
 OLs are required to attend all trainings, orientation sessions, and complete new student outreach hours prior to scheduling their individual scholarship meeting.

-Spring 2024 Orientation Dates
+Fall 2024 Orientation Dates

 Check back for dates.